pgporada/bg-changer/README.md

 # Why this script

-There is plenty of uncompleted scripts on the net that do the same thing but they are incomplete, deprecated, poorly documented or simply not available in shell scripting.
+There is plenty of incompleted scripts on the net that do the same thing but they are either deprecated or poorly documented or simply not available in shell scripting.

-This repository will maintain bg-changer shell script for Bash.
+This repository will maintain *bg-changer* shell script for Bash under Ubuntu.